 You probably think that getting a job abroad is just has hard as getting one in the UK.
 But, it’s perfectly doable if you have the right skillset and attitude.
 So, what do you need to carve out a career in fashion outside of the UK?

-While you’re studying, there will be plenty of opportunities you could take advantage of to add to your CV.
+While you’re studying, there will be plenty of opportunities you could take advantage of to add to your CV as we think this will help your audience get a 2020 perspective on the opportunity to get into the fashion world via an apprenticeship!
 If you’re at university already or due to start, speak to your tutor about taking a language course — not only will this help you excel in your new job when you arrive in the country, but it will also show a potential employer that you have the initiative and dedication to take on another challenge alongside your main course.
 Across the fashion industry, brands and companies hold language in high regard.
 The British Fashion Council has stressed the importance of learning a language to help better the influence of UK designers, while the Commercial Language Training organisation claims that international fashion firms usually keep an eye out for language skills when recruiting new employees.
 So, could you get ahead by learning French or Italian — two countries typically associated with high fashion — or even Mandarin, considering that leading UK brands like New Look are moving, or have already moved, into the Chinese market?

 Throughout your time studying, develop your personal brand on social media.
 Follow a range of fashion brands and fashion-focused career sites on Twitter and Facebook so that you can stay on top of new opportunities.
 Also, launch your own blog — this doesn’t even have to be fashion focused, but it might be wise to highlight your love of the industry, whether you upload regular articles about what’s new in the sector or create regular posts about your favourite trends.
 Why not start your own YouTube channel and show off your favourite party dresses and fashion influences in a series of online videos?
 Some YouTubers get millions of subscribers, but even if you only have a few, being able to invite potential employees who perhaps can’t hold an interview with you in person due to distance to watch your channel will indicate your proactivity and creative skill — two essential attributes in the industry regardless of country!